 The 5-DAY LOCAL WEATHER FORECAST

-Sunny.
-Highs ranging from the lower 60s along the Lake Ontario shore to the upper 60s inland.
+Partly sunny.
+A slight chance of showers and thunderstorms in the afternoon.
+Highs ranging from the mid 60s along the Lake Ontario shore to the lower 80s inland.

 NHL (2 games)

 • The Senators threw everything they had at the powerful Penguins and were rewarded with a 2-1 2nd-OT win in Game 3 to pull within one in the series.

 • After the Rangers‘ Rick Nash tied the game at two, the Bruins took over, scoring three unanswered goals en route to a 5-2 win over the Rangers and a 2 game to none lead in the playoffs.

 Rochester Red Wings